 As social scientists, we ultimately care about attitudes and beliefs because we expect they drive behavior.
 The mapping of attitudes to behaviors, however, is often less coherent than we might expect.
 For example, a respondent might be willing to express dissatisfaction with an authoritarian regime in the context of a survey, but entirely unwilling to join a protest.
 Therefore, making claims about the link between attitudes and behaviors involves some assumption about the costs of behaviors, which are unknown to the researcher.
 Within the context of a survey, however, there are more opportunities than you might expect to inexpensively and directly measure respondent’s behaviors.

 For example, Lauren Young used a clever behavioral measure when estimating the effect of fear on participation in dissent.
 The key outcome in her experiment is the willingness of participants to publicly signal support for the opposition in an authoritarian regime.
-We might believe that simply asking respondents if they support the regime would not yield truthful responses: it is relatively low cost to say “no”, or alternatively, the respondent might feel pressure from the researcher to say “yes”.
+We might believe that simply asking respondents if they support the regime would not yield truthful responses: it is relatively low cost to say “no,” or alternatively, the respondent might feel pressure from the researcher to say “yes.”
 In order to more accurately measure behavioral change, she gave subjects an opportunity to accept a pro-opposition wristband.
 This measure is more convincing because wearing the wristband is public and potentially costly.
 The behavioral measure is a more accurate indicator of political behavior in the world.

 Gathering behavioral data doesn’t have to be expensive.
 Here is how to develop low-cost measures:

-Brainstorm a set of behaviors or actions that subjects would do if the treatment had had an effect, and would not do in the case that the treatment did not have an effect.
-It also works to think about behavior on a continuum—ie, what would people be more likely to do if affected, and less likely to do if not?
+Brainstorm a set of actions that subjects would do if the treatment had had an effect or would not do in the case that the treatment did not have an effect.
+It also works to think about behavior on a continuum—i.e., what would people be more likely to do if affected, and less likely to do if not?
 Local context matters a lot here; rely on your enumerators, local survey staff, or implementation partners to help you think through a set of possibilities.
-One nice way to think about this is to challenge yourself to think about “hints”.
+One nice way to think about this is to challenge yourself to think about “hints.”
 In the above example, we might think about a group of opposition activists wearing wristbands publicly as a “hint” that people are more likely to take risks.
 Keep in mind your eventual audience: what behaviors are frequently tracked in the literature you hope to speak to?

 Isolate the set of behaviors that are feasible to measure.
 This will most likely be the set of behaviors that can be immediately observed by the enumerator and involve minimal materials.
 What is the least expensive or costly action that would be associated with the behavioral change you want to detect?